-Personal interests as well as professional objectives often inform the selection of electives.
+Personal interests as well as professional objectives often inform the selection of elective courses.

 Electives may be taken Pass/D/Fail (p.
-41); however, GS students may only elect the P/D/F option six times, for a total of eighteen points, in their undergraduate career at Columbia and can only choose one course per term to take P/D/F.
+42); however, GS students may only elect the P/D/F option six times, for a total of eighteen points, in their undergraduate career at Columbia and may only choose the P/D/F option in one course per term.